bitzhuwei/CSharpGL/CSharpGL/Scene/readme.md

 ﻿# `Scene`
 ## SceneNodes
-`SceneNodeBase` onstructs the tree structure in the `Scene`.
+`SceneNodeBase` constructs the tree structure in the `Scene`.
 ## Actions
-All kinds of rendering actions(casting shadow, rendering).
+All kinds of rendering actions(casting shadow, rendering, GUI layout, etc).